 Reach lengths are simply the distance the water travels through the individual sub-sections from one section to the next.
 As shown above, between Sections 1 & 2, the Overbanks and Channel distances are pretty straightforward and basically equal.
 However, if the Channel part meanders, and they usually do, the reach length of the Channel would increase and be longer than it’s adjacent overbank reach lengths.

-Additionally, if the reach is curved as shown between Sections 2 and 3, the outer reach is longer than the inner reach.
+Additionally, if the reach is curved as shown between Sections 2 and 3 shown above, the outer reach (Left Ob) is longer than the inner reach (Right Ob).
 The point is, specify the actual running distance the water travels between sections for the overbanks and channel.

 Your two main takeaways from this article are:

 - Think gradual, like flowing water when locating your cross-sections along your reach

 - Think like a land surveyor when describing your cross-sections